da42ru/Springboard/README.md

 # Springboard

-This repository houses all of my Springboard mini-projects, charting my learning throughout the bootcamp.
+This repository houses all of my Springboard mini-projects, charting my learning throughout the Bootcamp.